Daniel-SDias/exercicio-html-css-qr-code-card/README.md

 ## Acknowledgments

-Thank you to Atif Iqbal [@atif-dev](https://www.frontendmentor.io/profile/atif-dev) for the feedback about my solution and for the tips fixxing issues in the project.
+Thanks to Atif Iqbal [@atif-dev](https://www.frontendmentor.io/profile/atif-dev) for the feedback about my solution and for the tips fixxing issues in the project.